AndresCuervo/vr.cwervo/README.md

 TODO:
 ---

-- [] Write a script to compile and push to gh-pages branch for easy deploy :)
+- [ ] Write a script to compile and push to gh-pages branch for easy deploy :)
-- [] Add the [Sass](https://github.com/vladh/lein-sassy) plugin for replicating
+- [x] Add the [Sass](https://github.com/vladh/lein-sassy) plugin for replicating front page styles of vr.cwervo.com
-front page styles of vr.cwervo.com
+- [ ] Port the front page of vr.cwervo.com to this!
-- [] Port the front page of vr.cwervo.com to this!
+- [ ] Port A-Frame JS to CLJSJS